-The Lottery also entered into a Sports Wagering Hosting Agreement with Twin River to host in-person and on-premises sports betting.
+The Lottery also entered into a Sports Wagering Hosting Agreement with Twin River to host in-person and on-line sports wagering.
 The agreement entitles the owners to compensation of 17% of sports wagering revenue generated at the facilities.
 The agreement can be extended for two five-year periods so long as there is a master video lottery terminal contract between the relevant parties.

-On September 4, 2019, subsequent to legislation in March 2019 authorizing online sports wagering, the Lottery entered in the first amendment to the sports wagering hosting agreement to enable Twin River to host, manage and enable players to participate in online sports wagering including validation and registration of players.
+The first amendment to the sports wagering hosting agreement allowed Twin River to host, manage and enable players to participate in online sports wagering including validation and registration of players.